niilante/FFCK/docs/FAQ/FAQ.md

 ### How to get addons in Mozilla Fennec?

 You can install extensions in Fennec by installing [this](https://tools.taskcluster.net/index/project.mobile.fenix.v2.fennec-production/latest) into your Fennec, however this does not come without any [drawbacks](https://old.reddit.com/r/firefox/comments/d2hww8/fenix_have_supported_addons/).

+### I can't see any pictures after I used "save image as" option, what can I do?

+Windows, Linux and MacOS (by defaault) does not support the format and that's basically the reason why you can't open .webp with the integrated tools to view images.
+This is also not really a Firefox problem, the problem is that Adobe does not supports the [WebP](http://www.telegraphics.com.au/sw/product/WebPFormat) standard.
+You can open such formats with e.g. GIMP, a solution for Photoshop users would be to add a filter for this format.